Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/04-component-unmount/Readme.md

 # 04 Component unmount

-## Resume
+## Summary

-This example takes the _03-component-mount_ example as starting point.
+This example takes the _03-component-mount_ example as a starting point.

 In this example we are going to see how to free resources when we unmount a DOM component.